ristotoldsep/ristotoldsep/README.md

-## Hi there, I'm Risto - a Full-Stack Web Developer (front-end oriented) 👋
+## Hi there, I'm Risto - a Full-Stack Web Developer 👋

 ###  I have graduated from Tallinn University of Technology with a Bachelor in Computer Systems Engineering.